DanielMYT/osinstallgui/FAQ.md

 something might've gone really wrong, then you may inspect the **osinstallgui** log file, which is available at the following directory:
 ```
-/tmp/osinstallgui<xyz...>/osinstallgui.log
+/tmp/osinstallgui.<XXXXXX>/osinstallgui.log
 ```
-Where `<xyz...>` is a long string of numbers roughly corresponding to a timestamp of when **osinstallgui** was launched.
+Where `<XXXXXX>` is a set of 6 random characters, designed to ensure the directory is unique.
 You may run `ls /tmp` to check what the full directory is named, or alternatively check the "About" screen of **osinstallgui**, which will report its working directory.
 In any case, the `osinstallgui.log` file will be within that directory.

 The configuration file will tell you where the installer currently is, if it is not giving any graphical output.
 If more text is subsequently appended to